cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

     # Configure the authentication client with the Config object
     authentication_client.configure(config)

-    # Check if authentication is enabled in the gateway server
+    # Check if authentication is enabled in the CDAP instance
     is_enabled = authentication_client.is_auth_enabled()

-    # Retrieve the access token from the authentication server:
+    # Retrieve the access token from the authentication service:
     token = authentication_client.get_access_token()

 To see the properties supported by the Authentication Client, look at ConfiguringAuthClient_